aix-group/webcards/docs/source/backend/database.rst

     python manage.py createsuperuser

-After that you can access to admin interface on the following URL: http://
+After that you can access to admin interface on the following URL: `http://localhost:8000/admin/`.
+There you have to login with your superuser credentials.
+In the Admin page, you can make changes to the database.
+You can add new records, edit existing records, and delete records.
+To be more specific:

+- Modifying the fields and sections with all of the attributes (descriptions, helpers)
+- Checking the sessions and current number of session Ids in the database with their data
+- Adding the new section and fields

+is possible.
+However if there is no available dataclasses in the core library adding new section and fields would not be meaningful.
+Otherwise a new logic has to be implemented to make us of the new sections.